coxmediagroup/developer-3-skills-test/comments/comments.md

 #### c021
 We disable this because this site has a few different colors applied to ` <a> ` depending on where it is located.

+#### c022
+This is for the POC only.
+Upon deployment, we will need a better solution in case the number of items in *New Right Now* changes.